Tautological systems, homogeneous spaces and the holonomic rank problem: Representation theoretic criterion

 \begin{prop} If $\Ell^{\otimes \ell} \cong \omega_X^{\otimes (-k)}$ as $G$-equivariant line bundles for some integers $k, \ell \neq 0$, then

 \end{prop}

-The proof of this proposition will be delayed to \cref{pf:reptheory-beta2}.
-In \cref{sec:parabolic}, we recall some facts about parabolic subgroups.
-In \cref{sec:eqbuns}, we recall the correspondence between characters of $P$ and equivariant line bundles on $G/P$, where $P$ is parabolic, and identify the character corresponding to the canonical bundle $\omega_{G/P}$ (\cref{can-as-char}).
+The proof of this proposition will be based on the correspondence between characters of $P$ and equivariant line bundles on $G/P$ (where $P$ is parabolic), and identifying the character corresponding to the canonical bundle $\omega_{G/P}$ (\cref{can-as-char} below).
+For this, we first recall some facts about parabolic subgroups.